dexplo/dexplot/README.md

 When `aggfunc` is provided, `x` will be the grouping variable and `y` will be aggregated when vertical and vice-versa when horizontal.
 The best way to learn how to use dexplot is with the examples below.

+## Families of plots

+There are two primary families of plots, **aggregation** and **distribution**.
+Aggregation plots take a sequence of values and return a **single** value using the function provided to `aggfunc` to do so.
+Distribution plots take a sequence of values and depict the shape of the distribution in some manner.

+* Aggregation
+    * bar
+    * line
+    * scatter
+    * count
+* Distribution
+    * box
+    * violin
+    * hist
+    * kde

 ## Comparison with Seaborn

 If you have used the seaborn library, then you should notice a lot of similarities.
-Much of Dexplot was inspired by Seaborn.
+Much of dexplot was inspired by Seaborn.
 Below is a list of the extra features in dexplot not found in seaborn

 * The ability to graph relative frequency percentage and normalize over any number of variables
 * Far fewer public functions